 Baby food and formula will have to be supplied from home, as well as any special beverages or foods you want for your child that are different from what I usually serve.

 I adapt my menu according to seasonal produce and the preferences and needs of the children in my care.
-Menus are posted daily on my parent board and rshared on a private parent communciation facebook group.
+Menus are posted daily on my parent board and shared on a private parent communication group.

 We all sit down together for meal and snack times as much as possible.
 They are a great opportunity to practice skills like language learning, counting, good manners, and hand-eye coordination!
-Children learn independence by helping clear their space after meals.
+Children learn independence by making choices between the foods available, helping prep simple foods, passing out water bottles and milk cups to their friends, helping clear their space after meals.

-As an experienced family child care provider, I follow all Alberta Health Services and Licensing guidelines about health and safety, including current rules relating to providing childcare during the Covid-19 Pandemic
+As an experienced family child care provider, I follow all Alberta Health Services and Licensing guidelines about health and safety, including current rules relating to providing childcare during communicable disease and respiratory illness outbreaks.

 As a parent who has had a child in a daycare, I do know how frustrating and inconvenient it can be to have to miss work when your child is ill.